If you are in need of Coronavirus Cleanup services, call our hotline at 1-888-752-5001 for 24/7 assistance.

 Bio Recovery takes coronavirus outbreak containment to a new level

-In the nearly 2 decades we’ve served municipal, medical, institutional, industrial, and private clients, we’ve developed our own comprehensive checklist that surpasses standards set forth by public health agencies.
+In the 2 decades that we’ve served municipal, medical, institutional, industrial, and private clients, we’ve developed our own comprehensive checklist that surpasses standards set forth by public health agencies.
 We continue to adapt our practices as new health risks emerge and evolve.

 Contact us today and learn how we can assist you in protecting your family, staff, clients, and their loved ones from this new coronavirus as well as other highly contagious pathogens, including but not limited to H1N1, Norovirus, Middle East Respiratory Syndrome (MERS), EBOLA, MRSA, and hepatitis.